MATHEMATICS • NUMBER THEORY

 Axiomatic bridging: why this route exists

-Recognition Science begins from a ledger‑based conservation and fairness calculus.
+Recognition Physics begins from a ledger‑based conservation and fairness calculus.
 The same invariances that force \(J(x)=\tfrac12(x+1/x)-1\) and \(8\)-tick completeness drive the control‑theoretic structure used here: passivity, contractivity, and Schur positivity.
 The bridge lets us import these invariances into analytic number theory without assuming zero‑free regions.

 See the bridge design: Axiomatic Bridging.
 Foundations: Logical Foundations.